The second week of April is a busy time on the sports betting calendar.

 Tips before you place a Masters prop bet

-Now that you’ve seen all of the props, go ahead and make some bets, have some fun and hopefully cash some nice tickets.
+Now that you’ve seen all of the props, go ahead and research some golf betting tips, have some fun and hopefully cash some nice tickets.

 Of course, if you aren’t able to get the tournament prop bets in by the 7 a.m.
 Masters’ tee-off, there will be plenty of in-play and round-by-round options every day up until the 72nd and final hole on Sunday.